 Compared to other large cities, Denver ranks as the more affordable option.
-An average one bedroom in the city rents for $1,265.
+An average one bedroom in the city rents for $1,265 – contrasting heavily from a one-bedroom in other premier cities such as NYC.
 However, this price usually includes stellar amenities like state-of-the-art gyms, luxury pools, community spaces, roof-top decks, and concierge services.
 Units in these luxury high rises will cost a bit more, but you definitely get what you pay for in Denver.

 RELATED: Check out our picks for the best luxury apartments in Denver.

 Denver is more expensive than the national average but the average income also ranks higher.
 The unemployment rate is lower than the national average and future job growth ranks at 45%.
 Compared to the country’s average of 33.51%, new Denver residents should have an easier time finding employment and higher salaries.